-GENEVA, February 20, 2018 – Nguyen Trung Trong Nghia (otherwise known as “Effy Nguyen”), 22-year-old Vietnamese video blogger and son of detained Vietnamese human rights defender and pastor addressed the 10th Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.
+Nguyen Trung Trong Nghia, otherwise known as “Effy Nguyen“, 22-year-old Vietnamese video blogger and son of detained Vietnamese human rights defender and pastor, addresses the 10th Annual Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On being a political prisoner in Vietnam: